avelino/awesome-go/README.md

 - [levenshtein](https://github.com/agnivade/levenshtein) - Implementation to calculate levenshtein distance in Go.
 - [memlog](https://github.com/embano1/memlog) - An easy to use, lightweight, thread-safe and append-only in-memory data structure inspired by Apache Kafka.
 - [merkle](https://github.com/bobg/merkle) - Space-efficient computation of Merkle root hashes and inclusion proofs.
-- [merkletree](https://github.com/cbergoon/merkletree) - Implementation of a merkle tree providing an efficient and secure verification of the contents of data structures.
 - [mspm](https://github.com/BlackRabbitt/mspm) - Multi-String Pattern Matching Algorithm for information retrieval.
 - [nan](https://github.com/kak-tus/nan) - Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.
 - [null](https://github.com/emvi/null) - Nullable Go types that can be marshalled/unmarshalled to/from JSON.